Actindo-AG/Documentation/Core1Platform/UsingDocumentation/04_GeneralUITerminology.md

 **Navigation menu**

 The navigation menu is the main side menu in the *Actindo Core1 Platform*.
-It contains all modules, the Actindo Dashboard, and the main account/sandbox selection.
+It contains all modules, the *Actindo Dashboard*, and the main account/sandbox selection.

 **Workspace**